 The law permits individuals to request correction to errors or omissions in their personal information in our custody or control.
 Sprott~Shaw will respond to all such requests in compliance with the Act.

-We currently use third-party “remarketing” tools from Google Inc. and Casale Media which allow us to reach people who previously visited our website, and match the right people with the right advertising.
+We currently use third-party “remarketing” tools on our web sites from Google Inc. AdWords and DoubleClick, Casale Media, Facebook and AdRoll which allow us to reach people who previously visited our website, and match the right people with the right advertising.
 To do this, we install cookies on your computer to track if you have visited our web site and where you went on our web site.
+The techniques our vendors employ do not collect personal information such as your name, email address, postal address or telephone number.
+The information you provide on our contact form is not shared with the above vendors.
 If you would prefer not to be tracked by our third-party vendors, please visit the Network Advertising Initiative opt-out page to opt-out of tracking.

 If you have any questions regarding this Policy, or if you wish to request access to, or correction of, your personal information in our custody or control, please contact our Privacy Officer at Head Office.

 If you have a concern with respect to our handling of your personal information, we invite you to contact our Privacy Officer in writing, setting out the reasons for your concern.
 If, after our Privacy Officer has reviewed and responded to your concern you remain dissatisfied, you may wish to contact the Office of the Information and Privacy Commissioner at:

 Tel: (250) 387-5629